 The DR8 features a compact design that is ideally suited to the ceiling troughs of the Grand Ballroom.
 Special snoots fitted to the luminaires help to reduce glare and direct the light.
 Both the DR7 and DR8 spotlights can be focused wirelessly using a simple handheld remote controller from floor level, bypassing the need for mechanical lifts or long ladders.
 This reduces set up time and avoids the costs and dangers typically associated with manual adjustment.

-The A$6m refurbishment helped place the Shangri-La, Sydney in Conde Nast Traveler’s Top Ten Hotels in Australia and the Pacific.
+The refurbishment helped place the Shangri-La, Sydney in Conde Nast Traveler’s Top Ten Hotels in Australia and the Pacific.

 “Since launching the renovated Grand Ballroom in late 2013, we have hosted a number of high profile events which were elevated by the space’s state-of-the-art audiovisual capabilities,” said general manager Michael Cottan.
-“Our clients appreciate the option to customise the lighting and ambiance of the Grand Ballroom with the use of colour and rotating spotlights.
+“Our clients appreciate the option to customize the lighting and ambiance of the Grand Ballroom with the use of color and rotating spotlights.
 These features have enabled guests to bring their vision to life in a very elegant space.”

 The Shangri-La, Sydney represents the 31st Shangri-La Group property to incorporate RCL luminaires into their design.
 RCL has supplied remote controlled luminaires to virtually every major hotel brand, including Four Seasons, InterContinental, Mandarin Oriental, Marriott and Sheraton.